Snoring & Sleep Apnoea in Melbourne's CBD

-Treatment alternatives to CPAP
+Treatment alternatives to CPAP the we offer Melbourne

 For patients with severe sleep apnoea, CPAP (Continuous Positive Airway Pressure) is the gold standard.
 But for patients with mild to moderate sleep apnoea, a carefully constructed adjustable oral appliance, which optimises the airway and supports the jaw – made by an appropriately trained dentist – can be a successful alternative.